 - Don’t just send the same CV and cover letter to every employer.
-It must be unique and the cover letter should say why you want to work at that particular company and what you can do.
+Customise and personalise, so that each sentence is relevant to that particular company.

 - Remember to put what you can do for the company, not what the company can do for you, in the covering letter.

-When you go for an interview, it will look better if you have done something worthwhile in your time out of work and it will give you something interesting to talk about.
+When you go for job interviews, it will look better if you have done something worthwhile in your time out of work and it will give you something interesting to talk about.

 It can also create its own work opportunities.
 You never know who you might meet and what sort of work you will be doing for free.
 It’s an opportunity that could lead to other opportunities.